panzerdp/dmitripavlutin.com/posts/145-remove-property/index.md

 Object destructuring with rest syntax is an immutable way of property removal: the original `employee` object isn't mutated.
 Rather a new object `employeeRest` is created which contains all the properties of `employee` but without the removed `position`.

-If the property name to remove is determined dynamically, then you can use use the dynamic property name destructuring syntax:
+If the property name to remove is determined dynamically, then you can use the dynamic property name destructuring syntax:

 ```javascript mark=7
 const employee = {